 - Check that you didn't exceed any implementation-defined limit (see Magnum GL Info output for a list of all of them).

 - If using framebuffer objects, check that they are complete.

 TextureFormat works on some GPUs but not others.
 TO avoid platform-dependent issues, always use one-, two- or four-component formats.

 - Change framebuffer clear color to something else than black to verify that at least something is drawn.
 The engine sets it to

 0x1f1f1f_rgbfby default to help you a bit in this regard.

 PrimitiveQuery to check that at least some primitives were generated.
 Use GL:: SampleQuery to check whether fragments were drawn.

 - Verify that the mesh is properly set up — nonzero vertex/index count, matching type in buffer and vertex specification, properly set up index buffer and index count for indexed mesh.
 If you specified index range, be sure that all indices fall into it, otherwise you would get undefined behavior.

-- Try disabling depth test, face culling and other renderer features that might affect the fragments.
+- Try disabling the depth test, face culling and other renderer features that might cause fragments to be discarded.

-- Verify that your projection and transformation matrix is properly set up — try drawing points instead of triangles, to see if they are at least at proper places.
+- Verify that your projection and transformation matrix is properly set up — try drawing points instead of triangles, to see if they are in proper places at least.

-- Validate the shader, check that all used uniforms and attributes have proper locations.
+- For custom shaders you can Validate them.
+Check that all used uniforms and attributes have proper locations.
 Try reducing it until it is able to draw something, possibly also with some simpler mesh.

 - Mark relevant parts of code to find them easier in the debugger.

-- Use ApiTrace to trace the program call by call, verify buffer and texture contents, vertex binding and count of generated primitives, rendered fragments and time spent in various calls.
+- Use ApiTrace or RenderDoc to trace the program call by call, verify buffer and texture contents, vertex binding and count of generated primitives, rendered fragments and time spent in various calls.